 Satisfaction Slays Sin

 The fight of faith is the fight to stay satisfied with God.
 “By faith Moses . . . [forsook] the fleeting pleasures of sin. . . .
 He [looked] to the reward” (Hebrews 11:24–26).
 Faith is not content with “fleeting pleasures.”
 It is ravenous for joy.
-And the word of God says, “In your [God’s] presence is fullness of joy; at your right hand are pleasures forevermore” (Psalm 16:11).
-So faith will not be sidetracked into sin.
+And the word of God says, “In your [God’s] presence there is fullness of joy; at your right hand are pleasures forevermore” (Psalm 16:11).
+So, faith will not be sidetracked into sin.
 It will not give up so easily in its quest for maximum joy.

 The role of God’s word is to feed faith’s appetite for God.
 And in doing this, it weans my heart away from the deceptive taste of lust.
 At first, lust begins to trick me into feeling that I would really miss out on some great satisfaction if I followed the path of purity.
 But then I take up the sword of the Spirit and begin to fight.